Unpacking climate impact CHAINs. A new generation of action – and user-oriented climate change risk assessments (UNCHAIN)

 - To refine a structured method of co-production of knowledge and integrate this into impact modelling

 - To develop and test an applicable framework for analyzing how societal change can affect local climate change vulnerabilities

 - To develop and test a standardized analytical framework for addressing uncertainties involved in local decision-making on climate change adaptation.

 - To include the trans-national impacts of climate change

 - To link mitigation and adaptation in climate risk and vulnerability assessments

-At the core of the project are 12 different cases in the 7 countries, including one case in Bangladesh.
-The Norwegian case concerns tourist traffic in Aurland, regional climate analysis in Rogaland, and fish farming in Northern Norway.
-Other case studies address climate risk in connection with train infrastructure in the Netherlands, forestry in Sweden, business along the Rhine in Germany, critical infrastructure in Germany, and southern tourism in Balearic Islands in Spain.
-Vestlandsforsking will lead the project.
+At the core of the project are 11 different cases in the 7 countries.
+The Norwegian cases concerns climate risk for the agriculture sector in Klepp municipality, regional climate analysis in Rogaland, and fish farming in Northern Norway.
+Other case studies address climate risk in connection with train infrastructure in the Netherlands, water hazards in Sweden, business along the Rhine in Germany, critical infrastructure in Germany, and southern tourism in Balearic Islands in Spain.

 The project is funded through a collaboration between the EU funding mechanisms "Joint Programming Initiative" (JPI) and "Assessment of Cross (X)-sectoral climate impacts and pathways for Sustainable transformation" (AXIS).